Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Kangaroo

-- Stomp ability now considers line of sight when damaging enemies.
+- The Stomp ability considers line-of-sight when damaging enemies.
 - Increased stomp cooldown from **180** ticks to **210** ticks.
 - Decreased stomp impact radius from **5** meters to **3** meters.
 - Decreased max stomp damage from **25** to **20**
-- Properly implemented ramp up damage fro the stomp ability.
-It start at **5** meters (5 damage) and end at **50** meters (20 damage).
+- Properly implemented ramp-up damage for the stomp ability.
+It starts at **5** meters (5 damage) and ends at **50** meters (20 damage).

 Knight

 - Removed Pull ability
-- New Fortify Ability: Increases shield strength, refreshes shield durability, and converts all damage types that would normally break or ignore the shield to damage the shield.
+- New Fortify Ability: Increases shield strength, refreshes shield durability, and converts all damage types that normally break or ignore the shield to damage the shield instead.
-- Royal guard is now effective for all allies and only triggers when fortify is active and when the player is blocking.
+- Royal Guard is now effective for all allies and only triggers when Fortify is active and the player is blocking.
-- "Damage Deflect" ability is now only active during Fortify's duration.
+- The "Damage Deflect" ability is only active during Fortify's duration.

 Mathematician

 - Changed wooden sword to stone sword.
 - Changed how math worksheets are distributed; The player now holds a max of **20** worksheets that regenerate **1** every **15** ticks.
 Worksheets can be dispensed by dispensers and rewarded for eliminations.
 Allies and enemies can hold a maximum of **15** worksheets.
-For every problem answered by the mathematician, one worksheet is removed from all affected players.
+For every problem answered, one worksheet is removed from all affected players.
 - Increased the duration that allies and enemies hold practice problems from **600** ticks to **12000** ticks.
 - Decreased cooldown for generating math problems from **600** ticks to **100** ticks.
-- A random buff is now given to the player after earning an elimination.
+- A random buff is given to the player after earning an elimination.

 Medic

-- Healing rate decreased from **5** ticks to **2** ticks.
+- The Healing rate decreased from **5** ticks to **2** ticks.
-- Healing Stone capacity resource renamed to Electrolytes and is now displayed on the player's action bar.
+- The Healing Stone capacity resource is renamed “Electrolytes” and is displayed on the player's action bar.
 - Medic's potions are now visually different from normal healing potions.

 Mercy

-- Mercy staff no longer casts a fishing line, instead it is now particle based.
+- The mercy staff no longer casts a fishing line, instead, it is particle-based.
 - Players can target themselves by sneaking.
-- Staff beam now disconnects if it is out of line of sight for too long.
+- The staff beam now disconnects if it is not in line-of-sight for too long.
 - Removed left-click to attach the beam.

 Miner